vishal-kumaar/simple-calculator/README.md

     👉 Learned about Tailwind CSS.
     👉 Learned about Tailwind CSS.
     👉 Learned about PostCSS in Tailwind CSS.
-    👉 Learned about Functional Component in ReactJS.
+    👉 Learned about Functional components in ReactJS.
-    👉 Learned how to render Functional Component in ReactJS.
+    👉 Learned how to render Functional components in ReactJS.
-    👉 Learned about useState hook in ReactJS.
+    👉 Learned about the useState hook in ReactJS.
-    👉 Learned why eval function is dangerous in ReactJS.
+    👉 Learned why the eval function is dangerous in ReactJS.

 <br>